yinso/validac/README.md

 # Validac - A **Valida**tion **C**ombinator Library

-`Validac` is an async **Valida**tion **C**ombinator library written in TypeScript, where you can build up a complex validator via combining simple ones, and generate the right type signature for the validated value.
+`Validac` is a **Valida**tion **C**ombinator library written in TypeScript, where you can build up a complex validator via combining simple ones, and generate the right type signature for the validated value.

 ## Install